expfactory/expfactory-python/doc/source/development.rst

 experiment.js
 '''''''''''''

 This is the main javascript file to run the experiment.
-This file should include set up of the JsPsych experiment, and the requirement is that the resulting array of blocks be named {{tag}}_experiment (for example, if the folder is called "local_global" the array that finishes the file, onto which all blocks are pushed, is called "local_global_experiment."
+This file should include set up of the JsPsych experiment, and the requirement is that the resulting array of blocks be named {{exp_id}}_experiment (for example, if the folder is called "local_global" the array that finishes the file, onto which all blocks are pushed, is called "local_global_experiment."
 When defining your blocks, in the "data" variable you must include "exp_id" to also specify this unique identifier (e.g., local global).
 Not including the unique ID with the data will trigger an error during continuous integration testing, and will possibly mean that you could have data that cannot be linked back to a task.

 Paths to images, sounds, and other files referenced in this file will be expected to follow the same pattern as above, e.g.: `/static/experiments/[folder-name]/images/filename.png` `(required)`.